fbpx

 Fuel Bakehouse

-Serving up some of the absolute best doughnuts you’ll ever have the pleasure of sampling is Currumbin’s Fuel Bakehouse.
-With varieties like Nutella, Passionfruit and Salted Caramel to name a few, you won’t be sad if you buy at least four of each.
-Not only doughnuts though, they also do epic pies, cruffins, croissants, all of the baked goodies and coffee too.
+Serving up some of the absolute best doughnuts you’ll ever eat is Currumbin’s Fuel Bakehouse.
+With varieties like Nutella, custard and salted caramel to name a few, calories don’t count here so buy at least four of each.
+It’s not just doughnuts though, they also do epic pies, cruffins, croissants; all of the baked goodies – and cracking good coffee.
 Perfection the lot of it.

 Where: 44 Currumbin Ck Road, Currumbin Waters